 MedicoPRESS is committed to the highest standards of independent Medical Journalism (MJ).

-As a medical communication organization, we serve the public’s right to seek, obtain and disseminate information, as provided for under Article 18 of the Constitution of the United Republic of Tanzania of 1977.
+As a medical communication/ medical journalism platform, we serve the public’s right to seek, obtain and disseminate information, as provided for under Article 18 of the Constitution of the United Republic of Tanzania of 1977.

 The Article states that: -“Every person – (a) Has a freedom of opinion and expression of his ideas; (b) Has a right to seek, receive and/or disseminate information regardless of national boundaries; (c) Has the freedom to communicate and a freedom with protection from interference from his communication; and (d) has a right to be informed at all times of various important events of life and activities of the people and also of issues of importance to the society”.